iversw/Java/Replicated bank account/README.md

 # Replicated bank account
+A distributed system where multiple clients all share the same transactions via a daemon, ensuring they all are in the same state.

 ## Requirements:
 Java spread toolkit is necessary for hosting the daemon which the account replicas will connect to.